-The Compliance Coordinator is responsible for gathering crime statistics from the University Police Department (UPD), Department of Housing and Residential Life, the Office of Institutional Diversity & Inclusion and Title IX, Dean of Students (Student Conduct and Community Standards and Student Involvement), local law enforcement, and other CSAs.
+The Compliance Coordinator is responsible for gathering crime statistics from the University Police Department (UPD), Department of Housing and Residential Life, the Office of Institutional Diversity & Inclusion and Title IX (Recently renamed Office of Title IX & Discrimination Resolution), Dean of Students (Student Conduct and Community Standards and Student Involvement), local law enforcement, and other CSAs.

-To view crime definitions, refer to the Clery Act Crime Definitions webpage .
+To view crime definitions, refer to the Clery Act Crime Definitions webpage.